Pistachio Pesto Pasta

 - 1 ½ cups (210 grams) raw, unsalted pistachio nuts , If you can't find raw unsalted pistachios, use salted, roasted pistachios, just wipe as much of the salt off as possible and watch the added salt amount.

-- ¾ cup (6 grams) of fresh parsly
+- ¾ cup (6 grams) fresh parsley

-- ½ cup (56 grams) pecorino Romano cheese (cut into small pieces)
+- ½ cup (56 grams) pecorino Romano cheese , cut into small pieces

 - 1 small garlic clove, peeled (or more if you like)